clojure-grimoire/grimoire/resources/1.4.0/clojure.stacktrace/e/docstring.md

 REPL utility.
-Prints a brief stack trace for the root cause of themost recent exception.
+Prints a brief stack trace for the root cause of the most recent exception.